DhruvSharma19/EchoVerse/README.md

 ### 15. ORM using Prisma
 - 🛠️ Employ Prisma for seamless interaction with databases and managing application data.

-### 16. NoSQL Database using MongoDB
+### 16. PostgreSQL Database using NeonDB
-- 📊 Store and manage data efficiently using MongoDB as the NoSQL database.
+- 📊 Store and manage data efficiently using NeonDB as the database.

 ### 17. Authentication with Clerk
 - 🔐 Implement secure user authentication using Clerk to safeguard user data.